 The success of a job interview depends on how well you have prepared for it.
 Learn how to interview with confidence by making an appointment with a staff member.
 You can also practice interviewing by scheduling a mock interview.
 Download the Interviewing Strategies booklet.

 - Career fairs

 Meet local employers and learn about careers and job opportunities at the College’s two career fairs: the Fall Job Fest (October) and the General Career Fair (April).
-Please see attached booklet for the Career Fair: 2014 Career Fair Booklet.
+Please see the flyer for the Fall Job Fest: Job Fest Booklet.

 - On-campus recruiting

 Many company representatives set up recruiting stations outside the cafeteria on our Marple Campus (Founders Hall, ground floor) to interview students for full- and part-time positions.
 For a list of visiting recruiters, check the weekly Student Information Services (SIS) Bulletin.

 Join us to hear from human resource professionals from local businesses when they come to campus for panel presentations.
 View dates of upcoming panels.

 Gain hands-on work experience through the Co-op/ Internship Program.
 Cooperative Education is a program that gives you academic credit for real-world work experience in your major and the opportunity to earn a paycheck.
 Internships also provide academic credit for

 work in your field, and may or may not pay.
 Learn more about Co-op and Internship.